-If you have a limited budget or expertise, creating a Welcome page with this app may be best for you.
+If you have a limited A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. or expertise, creating a Welcome page with this app may be best for you.
 The app makes it insanely easy to remove scroll bars and create versions for fans and non-fans.
 They also handle the secure URL issue that you have to handle when creating an iFrame, so it’s a pretty simple way to create a Welcome tab with very little effort, even if it lacks some benefits.

 1. Add the App

 The first thing you’ll need to do is go to the Static HTML: iframe tabs Facebook page and click on “Add to My Page” on the left hand side.
 That will bring up a list of pages you manage.
 Select the right one, and go back to the page that you manage.

 Now from your page, click on the new Welcome tab in the left hand menu.
 If it’s not there, just go to Apps in Edit Page and add a tab.

 The admin of the Welcome app will look something like this:

 The first thing you’ll want to do is check the box for “No Scrollbars.”
 Scrollbars are bad form.
 If your content doesn’t fit otherwise, you need to adjust it accordingly (the width is 520 pixels, and you should try to keep the height under 800).